wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.3.4 =
+Maintenance upgrade.
+Code tweaks for full compatibility with WordPress 4.2.0 and WooCommerce 2.3.8 plus 2 bug fixes.

 = 1.3.3 =
 Upgrade now for full compatibility with WooCommerce Version 2.3.7 and WordPress version 4.1.1